-We have historically incurred interest expense and financing costs in connection with the vessel specific debt of our subsidiaries.
-As of December 31, 2007 and 2006, we had \$75.0 million and \$114.6 million of indebtedness outstanding under our revolving credit facility, respectively.
-We incurred additional indebtedness of \$98.5 million in February and March 2008 under the same facility.
-We incur interest expense and financing costs relating to our outstanding debt and our available credit facility and interest expense relating to our financing lease.
+We have historically incurred interest expense and financing costs in connection with the vessel-specific debt of our subsidiaries.
+As of December 31, 2008, 2007 and 2006, we had \$214.7 million, \$75.0 million and \$114.6 million of indebtedness outstanding under our revolving credit facility, respectively.
+We incur interest expense and financing costs relating to our outstanding debt and our available credit facility and have also incurred interest expense relating to our financing lease, which expired in December 2008.
 We expect to incur additional debt to finance future acquisitions.
 However, we intend to limit the amount of these expenses and costs by repaying our outstanding indebtedness in excess of approximately \$150.0 million from time to time with the net proceeds of future equity issuances.
-As of December 31, 2007 and 2006, we had \$24.1 million of indebtedness outstanding under our facility with Fortis bank.
+As of December 31, 2008, 2007 and 2006, we had \$24.1 million of indebtedness outstanding under our facility with Fortis bank.
 Interest and finance costs incurred in connection with this loan facility are capitalized in vessel cost.